aws-samples/aws-panorama-samples/FallDetection/README.md

-# Panorama Fall Detection Example
+# AWS Panorama Fall Detection Example

 ### Use Case
 Automated **Fall Detection** has been popular in applications like detecting the fall of the elderly , factory workers etc. Several algorithms have been developed based on sensor readings and camera recordings ranging from classical ML based models to Deep Learning based models.